 - Three letters of recommendation

-- Graduate Record Examination (GRE) general scores (Subject GRE test is not mandatory)
+- Graduate Record Examination (GRE) general scores are required for admission, not application.
+(Subject GRE test is not mandatory)

 - Test of English as a Foreign Language (TOEFL) scores (International students only)